CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Click twice on the loadout letter to set an icon to it.
 [Example](https://www.reddit.com/r/DeepRockGalactic/comments/lcoehe/til_you_can_click_a_second_time_on_the_loadout/)

-* [On Xbox] Click L3 while walking backwards to spin 180 degrees.
+* [Console] In Options > Controls you can turn on the ability to do a 180 degree turn.

 * Cargo crates have a varying chance to spawn based on mission type and length (varies from 7% to 15%).
 The batteries always spawn in a set radius (30m) of the crate.
 [Source](https://deeprockgalactic.wiki.gg/wiki/Cargo_Crate)